 From the moment our students start, they get careers information and advice – from employers, our careers team, and their tutors.
 So, by the time they graduate, they will be equipped with the experience, contacts and skills to succeed in their chosen careers.

 Work experience is vital in today's crowded jobs market.
 And while our students are here, we provide one-to-one support to help them find experience that fits their career plans.

 Placement students are more likely to go into high-level graduate jobs and have a higher average starting salary.
 As well providing students with support in their search for a placement, our students will be prepared through tailored workshops.
 Previous students have secured a year-long placement at employers including: Airbus, Avco Systems, BAE Systems, BlueVenn, Boeing, Brightside Group Plc, Glaxosmith Kline, Hargreaves Lansdown, Hewlett Packard, IBM, Met Office, Microsoft, Ministry of Defence, Xerox, Zircon Software.

 Our volunteering team will help students develop valuable skills through opportunities such as teaching IT skills, robotics or technical subjects in the community.
 Find out more about volunteering at UWE Bristol.

 Outreach and engagement opportunities give students the chance to take part in work with schools, colleges and industry.

-Exhibitions such as our annual Faculty of Environment and Technology Degree Show attract employers from across the region.
+Exhibitions such as our annual College of Arts, Technology and Environment Degree Show attract employers from across the region.
 This is the perfect opportunity to show employers work and network with potential employers.